 ‘Give an example of…’

-You may have come across questions like these in written application forms, and the good news is that your approach to answering competency based interview questions is broadly the same verbally at interview as it should be when applying in writing.
+You may have come across questions like these in written application forms, and the good news is that your approach for how to answer competency based questions is broadly the same verbally at interview as it should be when applying in writing.

-One of my first tips for answering competency based interview questions is to anticipate what questions might be asked.
+Want to know how to nail a competency based interview?
+The key is to anticipate what questions might be asked.
 This is a lot easier than it sounds, especially when you know what to look for.

 How do you know which competencies are important?